berkes/berkes.github.com/_posts/2012-10-05-programming-on-a-none-english-project-best-practices.markdown

 In all cases, it is best  to just use English for commit-messages.
-For one, because you will be referring to (English!) code in the messages, but also, because mixing English and none-English requires more mental energy from the reviewer, when she or he has to toggle all the time.
+For one, because you will be referring to (English!) code in the messages, but also, because mixing English and non-English requires more mental energy from the reviewer, when she or he has to toggle all the time.

 There is only one reason to write commit-messages in your native tongue: